Timeline

 The engagements of the Cheltenham & Gloucester were transferred to the TSB.

-The TSB Bank was divested from from Lloyds Banking Group.
+The TSB Bank was divested from Lloyds Banking Group.

 2014 Rainsbrook Cemetery and Crematorium, Ashlawn Road, was completed in March.